damiso15/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 0-positive_or_negative.py - This program will assign a random signed number to the variable `number` each time it is executed.
 Complete the source code in order to print whether the number stored in the variable `number` is positive or negative.
 * 1-last_digit.py - This program will assign a random signed number to the variable `number` each time it is executed.
 Complete the source code in order to print the last digit of the number stored in the variable `number`.
+* 2-print_alphabet.py - Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.